-We’ve talked much about how meditation in general can benefit your mental and physicals health.
+We’ve talked much about how meditation in general can benefit your mental and physical health.
 It’s even been researched to help with attributes such as concentration, focus, self-esteem and self-worth.

-Meditation has continued to rise in popularity in part because of, now what was once more anecdotal evidence, becoming more science based.
-Research on meditation has even found that meditation increases likelihood of success if practiced daily, and that certain types, improve the brain’s problem-solving and decision making strategies.
+Meditation has continued to rise in popularity in part because of what was once more anecdotal evidence, becoming more science based.
+Research on meditation has even found that meditation increases likelihood of success if practiced daily.
+Furthermore, certain types, may improve the brain’s problem-solving and decision making strategies.

-Parents of school aged kids and even some schools themselves have begun to use meditation for kids as a way of stress-relief, or substitutes for behavioral related issues.
+Parents of school aged kids, even some schools themselves, have begun to use meditation for kids as a way of stress-relief, or substitutes for behavioral related issues.

 In this particular post we’ll further discuss popular forms of meditation.
 Not one from of meditation is “right” for every person.
-It's oftentimes very individualized, and what feels the most comfortable for each person.
+Oftentimes, it’s very individualized, and what feels the most comfortable for each person.

 Mindfulness meditation is one of, if not the most popular style of meditation.
-With the high amount of stress in today’s fast-paced world, as well as the known negative consequences on the body from stress, there seems to be a greater need then ever, to reduce it.
+With the high amount of stress in today’s fast-paced world, and known negative consequences on the body from stress, there seems to be a greater need then ever, to reduce it.
 Mindfulness meditation has become a popular form of meditation for doing just this very thing.

-This technique or style of meditation has to do with paying attention to your thoughts, but in order for this method to be effective, you are doing nothing more than just simply observing that the thoughts exist.
-Do not spend any time analyzing your thoughts, just simply let them happen as a natural stream of consciousness.
+This technique or style of meditation has to do with paying attention to your thoughts.
+However, in order for this method to be effective, you are doing nothing more than just simply observing that the thoughts exist.
+Do not spend time analyzing your thoughts, just simply let them happen as a natural stream of consciousness.

-It’s not about judging these thoughts, just being aware they exist, sensing and feeling in the moment.
+It’s not about judging these thoughts.
+On the contrary, it’s just being aware they exist, sensing and feeling in the moment.
 Mindfulness meditation has been know to be effective for individuals who may lack resources of having guided meditation sessions.
-Oftentimes (because it is a natural process) focusing on breath is a way to refocus or retrain your mind during this exercise.
+Oftentimes, (because it is a natural process), focusing on breath is a way to refocus or retrain your mind during this exercise.

 This is also a popular practice due to it’s ease of implementation.
-Mindfulness meditation can be practiced truly anytime and anywhere, and there are many downloadable materials to help your get started.
+Mindfulness meditation can be practiced truly anytime and anywhere.
+There are many downloadable materials to help you get started.

-If you're someone who experiences or spends much of there day, planning, daydreaming and or thinking about negative thoughts, mindfulness meditation can be a way to direct your attention towards the present moment and better understanding the immediate or present world around you.
-Long bouts of thoughts about negativity can lead to unwarranted, unneeded stress on both the mind and body.
+Are you someone who experiences or spends much of there day, planning, daydreaming and or thinking about negative thoughts?
+If so, mindfulness meditation can be a way to direct your attention towards the present moment.
+In addition, to better understanding the immediate or present world around you.
+Long bouts of thoughts surrounding negativity, can lead to unwarranted, unneeded stress on both the mind and body.

 Related Article: A Simple Guide to Meditation Tools & Supplies

-Now this can also involve focusing on breath, which is also common in mindfulness meditation, however, focusing on external objects is also common within focused meditation.
+This can also involve focusing on breath, which is also common in mindfulness meditation.
+However, focusing on external objects is also common within focused meditation.
 Examples of this can be with mala beads, specific sounds or another sensation of your choosing.

 Steps For a Focused Mediation Session Include:

-1. Surround yourself with a quiet environment.
-Typically one in which you know you’ll have at least 5-10 minutes to yourself.
+Firstly, surround yourself with a quiet environment.
+Typically, one in which you know you’ll have at least 5-10 minutes to yourself.

-2. Choose your sensation, like discussed above, this can be focusing on an object, listening to a sound, touching mala beads, etc.
+Choose your sensation.
+Like discussed above, this can be focusing on an object, listening to a sound, touching mala beads, etc.

-3. Positioning is also key to any type of meditation session.
+Positioning is also key to any type of meditation session.
 Even more mobile types of meditation like walking meditation, usually have some sort of “preferred methods” of body position.
-If you’re not comfortable it becomes harder to focus, and maintaining your session may also be compromised.
-The spine should be erect, hips in a relaxed position, even if your need to use something like pillows, or cushions to help support your posture.
+If you’re not comfortable, it becomes harder to focus.
+So, maintaining your session may also be compromised.
+The spine should be erect, hips in a relaxed position.
+Use something like pillows, or cushions to help support your posture.

-5. Begin to focus your attention on the object/breathing pattern of choice.
-Bear in bind all the sensations your have in the moment of your chosen focal point.
+Begin to focus your attention on the object/breathing pattern of choice.
+Bear in mind all the sensations you have in the moment of your chosen focal point.

 Here are some additional meditation techniques that may help you as a beginner to the practice!

-This meditation method can be great for creativity bursts, as letting your mind wander freely, can help you explore ideas that you may otherwise be shut down.
+This meditation method can be great for creativity bursts.
+Thus, letting your mind wander freely, helping you explore ideas that you may otherwise shut down.
 It also works well for the individual who has trouble sitting still for an extended period of time.